 It is not recommended to share your affiliate links just by copying and pasting from your affiliate dashboard.
 They are called naked affiliate links.
 For bluehost affiliate link, it would look something like

-Where the XXX represents your Tracking ID (or Affiliate ID).
+Where the (blogheist) represents your Tracking ID (or Affiliate ID).
 When you share your affiliate links everywhere directly like this, you could end up with some major problems.

 Problem 1: Google Hates It

 First and foremost is Google And SEO.
 They don’t like it.
 And they consider it as a paid endorsement for an affiliate website.
 And so they want you to devalue these links.